 Girls work in the activity book writing the letter/syllable in focus and other writing exercises to reinforce reading.

-Girls work with the literacy kit: games, books etc in small groups Other activities could be related to creativity, designing book covers, illustrating, creative writing.
+Other activities could be related to creativity; designing book covers, illustrating, creative writing

-Facilitators walk around and provide remedial teaching to girls who need additional support.
+Facilitators walks around and provides remedial teaching to girls who need additional support.